therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 * Initializes a governed execution environment
 * Loads a user-defined identity profile
 * Enforces behavioral constraints
-* Reduces response variance through structured procedural scaffolding
+* Reduces output variance through structured procedural scaffolding
 * Maintains cross-session coherence within platform limits

 SAIOS does not modify model weights, inference engines, or platform APIs.
-Instead, it constrains probabilistic model behavior into a low-entropy, policy-aligned execution envelope using deterministic procedural structures embedded in conversational context.
+Instead, it constrains probabilistic model behavior into a structured, policy-aligned execution envelope using deterministic procedural scaffolds embedded in conversational context.

 This repository provides a public, IP-safe description of the architecture.
 All proprietary construction methods and invariants remain confidential.

 ---

 ## Design Philosophy

 Modern LLM platforms are probabilistic systems with high behavioral variance and limited identity persistence.
-SAIOS addresses this by introducing a governance-first runtime protocol layered entirely through natural language.
+SAIOS addresses this by introducing a **governance-first runtime protocol** layered entirely through natural language.

-Key principle:
+**Key principle:**

 > Do not attempt to change the model.
-> Constrain the model.
+Constrain the model.

 SAIOS reduces drift and unpredictability by: